 To do so, change the "Public" option to "Private" from the dropdown menu on the video upload page.
 Simple as that.

-To continue optimizing your Internal Comms content, check out our article "How to Improve Internal Communication Readership in 2019."
+To continue optimizing your Internal Comms content, check out our article "How to Improve Internal Communication Readership."

 "Internal communicators face a serious dilemma–30% of emails are trashed or ignored and 74% of US employees feel they are missing out on company news and information, according to our research.
 Beyond creating quality content, are you making the most of your messaging?
 Ensure that those receiving your content are fully engaging by following these three tips..."